 The data come from a variety of sources and consist of an unbalanced panel spanning 1989 to 1999.
 Summary statistics in terms of the mean values per country are given in Table 1, including the years covered for each country.
-Scatter plots of these data are illustrated in Figures 1 to 4 and data sources are in subsection 4.2.
+Scatter plots of the data are illustrated in Figures 1 to 4 and data sources are in subsection 4.2.
+The range for the mean hidden economy share is relatively large, from around 0.07 to 0.40.
+OECD economies tend to have the lower hidden economy shares than developing economies.
+Among the developing economies, Chile has a relatively low hidden economy share.
+Among the OECD economies, Greece seems to have a relatively high hidden economy share.
+Transition economies represent an intermediate case.